 The xtopview tool manages the files in the shared-root file system.
-The command runs on the boot node.
 You specify the view of the system you want, such as from a particular node, when you invoke the command.
 The system appears as if you were logged in directly to the location you specify; that is, the files that are specialized for that node appear in the /etc directory.
 You can specify location by node ID or hostname.